alextremp/brusc/README.md

 **brusc** exports these methods:

 * **iocModule** to create a new IoC module with instances declaration
-* **iocInjector** to use the module instances assigning a built instance to a variable
+* **iocInjector** to use the module instances assigning a container's instance to a variable
 * **iocReset** to hard reset a module (not needed in most cases, was created for benchmarking/profiling purposes)

 ### iocModule